nhsconnect/gpconnect/pages/accessrecord_rest/accessrecord_rest.md

 {% include todo.html content="This capability pack is published as a **work in progress** version and as such is subject to change.
 It has been published to show the direction of travel and to serve as a discussion document for parties involved with the implementation and consumption of GP Connect FHIR based APIs." %}

-FHIR resources in scope for RESTful care record access ([Maturity Model Stage 3.](designprinciples_maturity_model.html#stage-3-q4-2016-into-q1-2017)) are:
+FHIR resources in scope for RESTful care record access are:

 ## Tranche 1.
 Structured ##